chainHero/heroes-service/README.md

 }
 ```

-The full file is available here: [`main.go`](main.go)
+The file is available here: [`main.go`](main.go)

-As you can see, we fixed the GOPATH in the environment if it's not set.
+As you can see, we fixed the GOPATH of the environment if it's not set.
 We will need this feature in order to compile the chaincode (we will see this in the next step).

 The last thing to do before starting the compilation is to use a vendor directory.
 In our GOPATH we have Fabric, Fabric CA, Fabric SDK Go and maybe other projects.
 When we will try to compile our app, there may be some conflicts (like multiple definitions of BCCSP).
 We will handle this by using a tool like `govendor` to flatten these dependencies.
 Just install it and import external dependencies inside the vendor directory like this: